johnharris85/johnharris.io/content/blog/least-privilege-using-impersonation.md

 <!--more-->

+*__Update__ (8/5/19): My awesome colleague [Duffie](https://twitter.com/mauilion) showed me a project called [kubectl-sudo](https://github.com/postfinance/kubectl-sudo) that utilizes these ideas as a kubectl plugin so check that out if you're interested! (it only supports elevation to admin privileges as-is, but could be modified pretty easily)*

 ## What are we trying to do?

 In our example Kubernetes cluster we have a multi-tenant environment with each application development team having their own namespace.
 Our developers aren't _super_ familiar with Kubernetes, so while we want to give them admin access to their namespace, most of their use cases really just involve viewing the state, rather than changing things.
 In this example we only have one team, the 'app-team'.